How to Make a Soilless Grow Mix for Seeds

-Use the ingredients below in the quantities shown to make a good all-round potting mix for starting seeds.
+Use the three ingredients below in the quantities shown to make a good all-round potting mix for starting seeds.
 All parts are measured by volume, so you can use anything you like to measure your ingredients.
+All ingredients are available at most nurseries and garden stores.

 - 2 parts compost.
 You can use your own garden compost, or buy some.
-Break up clumps with your hands or, ideally, sieve the compost for a fine texture.
+Break up clumps with your hands or, ideally, screen the compost to achieve a fine texture.
+Screening (or “sieving”) compost involves running it through a screen made of hardware cloth to separate out any materials that haven’t broken down yet.
 The compost will slowly release nutrients into the mix to help feed your seedlings as they grow.

 - 2 parts coir (coconut fiber), or leaf mold.
 If you’ve purchased a block of coir, soak it in water first until it’s fibrous and easily pulled apart.
 Alternatively, use well-rotted leaf mold.
 The coir or leaf mold adds bulk and helps to retain moisture.

 - 1 part perlite.
 Perlite makes the mix lighter and helps stop it becoming too wet.
-You can use sand if you prefer, but this will give a heavier mixture.
+You can use sand if you prefer, but this will result in a heavier mixture.

 Thoroughly mix all of the ingredients.
-Store it for later use in lidded container or in old potting soil sacks (or any other strong plastic sack) with the top rolled down and secured.
+After you make a batch, store it for later use in a lidded container or in old potting soil sacks (or any other strong plastic sack) with the top rolled down and secured.
 Keep it in a dry, cool place.

-Moisten the seed starting mix before you use it, so it’s damp but not dripping.
-Gently press it down as you fill your seed flats, plug trays or pots, taking care to fill right into the corners.
+Moisten your seed-starting mix before you use it so it’s damp but not dripping.
+Fill your seed flats, plug trays, or pots with the mix, taking care to fill right into the corners.
+Gently firm the soil down.
+Sow your seeds according to the packet instructions.

 Once the seedlings have germinated, water from below instead.
 Place containers in a shallow tray of water until the surface of the mix becomes moist, then remove.